appbaseio/reactivesearch-api/README.md

 docker-compose -f docker-compose-with-elasticsearch.yaml up -d
 ```

-This starts Elasticsearch, ReactiveSearch API, Nginx (with TLS), Zinc (for internal logging) and Fluent Bit — all with a single command.
+This starts Elasticsearch, ReactiveSearch API, Nginx (with TLS) and Fluent Bit — all with a single command.

 > **Using OpenSearch instead?** Replace the compose file with `docker-compose-with-opensearch.yaml`.